Chapter Four: The Player Turn

 His Movement is limited in a couple of ways.
 He cant pass through

 jump.
-Difficult types of Movement might reduce the minifig to Half Speed.
-Movement that requires the use of both arms (swimming, crawling, or climbing ropes and ladders, for example) will prevent the minifig from using those arms to make Attacks or perform other manual Actions.
+Difficult types of Movement might slow the minifig to Half Speed.
+Movement that requires the use of one or both arms (swimming, crawling, climbing ladders, or swinging on ropes, for example) will prevent the minifig from using those arms to make attacks or perform other manual Actions.

 If a minifig moves within Close Combat striking distance of an opposing minifig who still has an Action to spend, the opponent automatically attacks him,

 unless the opposing player says otherwise.
-If the minifig survives and decides
+If the minifig decides

-to Counter the attack, they are both entered into Close Combat (5.2:
+to Parry the attack, they are both entered into Close Combat (5.2:

 Close Combat) and the minifigs Movement is over for

 the turn.
-If not, then he may continue moving normally.
+If he declines to Parry and survives, he can ignore the attack and continue moving normally.